 - Himalayan Rescue Association

 - Carstenz Pyramid

 Our curriculum provides details about goals, core content, required activities, and milestones.

 Be a Leader in Wilderness Medicine

-Fellows receive a junior faculty position at Tufts University School of Medicine, and will be highly involved in teaching medical students, residents and EMS personnel, as well as local search and rescue teams.
+Fellows are highly involved in teaching medical students, residents and EMS personnel, as well as local search and rescue teams.

 Through educational meetings, lectures, conferences, field work, travel, and clinical shifts in a busy Level-I Adult/Level-II Pediatric Trauma Center, you will graduate with the knowledge, skills, and leadership abilities required to manage emergency medical care in any environment.

-We hope you consider our new program during your application process.
-Please email me with any questions: Benjamin Mattingly, Program Director.
+We hope you consider our program during your application process.
+Please email me with any questions: Ben Church, Program Director.